Maxime-Jauroyon/Univ-GA6/README.md

 ### JAUROYON Maxime

-- Développement initial de chaque phases.
+- Initial development of each phases.
-- Système d'options.
+- Added the option system.
-- Ajout d'exemples.
+- Added more examples to demonstrate the program's capabilities.

 ### KINDEL Hugo

-- Refactorisation de chaque phases.
+- Refactored each phases.
-- Simplification du parser.
+- Simplified the parser.
-- Ajout du README.md
+- Added README.md

 ## License